AdobeAtAdobe/kirby_docs/acpdr/api-specification/markdown/narrative/technical_overview/xdm_registry_architectural_overview/xdm_registry_architectural_overview.md

 `{namespace}`: The base namespace.
 This will be `core` or `model`.
 `{objectName}`: Name of the entity we want to extend.
 `{extensionNS}`: Name of the extension namespace we want to put the extension in.
-An example of this is a company branch.
+An example of this is a company branch.  (in this case `CustomerCompany`).
 `{API_KEY}`: Your specific API key value found in your unique Adobe Cloud Platform integration.
 `{IMS_ORG}`: Your IMS org credentials found in your unique Adobe Cloud Platform integration
 `{ACCESS_TOKEN}`: Token provided after authentication